kubota0130/ipc/README.md

 4. Input distribution

-    The input for IPC must be random but you can use an arbitrary type of input distribution other than uniform random input [2].
+    The input for IPC must be random but can follow an arbitrary type of distribution other than the uniform one [2].
     `sample4_dist.ipynb` explains how to use seven other basic distributions.
     Even if your input distribution is not included in the eight ones, you can compute IPCs using arbitrary polynomial chaos (aPC) [2].
     `sample4_dist.ipynb` also provides how to use aPC using a complex distribution such as a mixed Gaussian one.